No script

 If you’re a meat lover and can handle the heavy side of food, I dare you to try our local cuisine at Casa Bunicii 1 (Grandma's House) a lovely place with a charming garden terrace to enjoy in summer.

-Here you can eat ciorba de burta (sour beef belly tripe soup), sarmale (meat cabage rolls), mici (Romanian version of grilled meatballs or kebab) and papanaşi (fried dumplings with jam) for dessert.
+The restaurant serves traditional Romanian dishes, and their mici (grilled sausages) and papanaşi (fried pastry filled with cheese and jam) are especially popular.
 These are some of the best things on the menu for traditional Romanian food you must try!

-Gratarul cu Staif is also a good choice if you’re a fan of ribs, burgers, or grilled meat in general.
+Gratarul cu Staif is also a good choice if you’re a fan of pork ribs, meat dishes, burgers, or grilled meat in general, their specialties are pretty good.
 Vegetarians – do not despair: BioFresh offers vegan and raw vegan dishes that will certainly please you.

 28. Have a drink with a view